Arabasta/ad-fullstack/README.md

 ## Note
 This readme is for running the project locally.
-The deployed version of the project has been taken down as our team is using our personal AWS accounts and we do not want to incur any further costs.
+The deployed version of the project has been taken down as our team is using our personal AWS accounts, and we do not want to incur any further costs.

 The deployed project was hosted on AWS and used the following services:
 - EC2